Motorail: Czech Republic & Slovakia

 Currently, there is a daily all-year-round service between Prague and Košice, EN Slovakia, which also carries a motorail car between Prague and Poprad (for High Tatras).
-There used to be a seasonal service between Prague and Split (fasttrain Jadran) which took 24 hours, in seasons 2003–2005 weekly, in seasons 2007–2009 daily.
+There is a seasonal service between Prague and Split (fasttrain Jadran) which took 24 hours, in seasons 2003–2005 weekly, in seasons 2007–2009 daily.
+This was running also in summer 2023.

 Domestic motorail service between Bratislava and Humenné is also available in Slovakia.

 Trains are jointly operated by České dráhy and Železničná spoločnosť Slovensko.

 Finland

 In Finland, VR has a popular automobile-carrying service on its night trains between the south and the north; the service transports 35,000 automobiles a year.
-VR recently bought 15 new auto carriers for €8 million.
 The service operates with trains originating from both Helsinki and Turku first stopping at Tampere; from there they follow the same line to the next stop in Oulu.
 Thereafter, the line splits with one line going up to Kolari and another line making stops at Rovaniemi and Kemijärvi.
 These trains also include sleeper cars allowing passengers to sleep well before driving the next morning.